Physical Education (Teaching) Major — B.S.

 Acceptance into and retention in the physical education major is subject to compliance with the following academic standards:

-GPA Requirement: All students in teacher education programs in HPPE must have a cumulative 2.50 GPA at the end of each semester of their freshmen year.
+GPA Requirement: All students in teacher education programs in HPPE must have a cumulative 2.50 GPA at the end of each semester of their first year.
 Sophomores, juniors and seniors must maintain an overall 2.75 GPA at the end of each semester.
 If the cumulative GPA falls below the required standard, the student will be placed on program warning.
 The student will be provided with one semester to attain the requisite cumulative GPA.
 Any student who fails to meet the standard for two consecutive semesters is subject to dismissal from the program.

-- Demonstrated Success in Core Courses: Students must receive at least a C in all required courses with an EDUC, PHED or HLTH designation and maintain a 2.50 GPA throughout freshmen year and 2.75 GPA throughout sophomore, junior and senior years.
+- Demonstrated Success in Core Courses: Students must receive at least a C in all required courses with an EDUC, PHED or HLTH designation and maintain a 2.50 GPA throughout their first year and 2.75 GPA throughout sophomore, junior and senior years.
 Failure to meet a C grade mandates repeating the course.
 Students will not be allowed to participate in student teaching (PHED 44100 and PHED 44800) until the student achieves a grade of C or above in EDUC, PHED or HLTH required courses.

 Student Teaching Application: Students must file an application for student teaching during the year prior to the student teaching experience.
 The student is responsible for attending all department meetings and to respond to emails from the Coordinator of Student Teaching about the application, placement sites, and deadlines.
 The application for student teaching requires that the student possess a current American Red Cross CPR card.